GLab/glab.github.io/manuals/dev/examples/executable_archive.md

 ## Packet Finder

-This is a simple version of the [packet manager](/manuals/dev/tools/getpackages): this script shall give us a list of packages to be installed, and their URLs.
+This is a simple version of the [packet manager](/manuals/dev/tools/getpackages): this script should give us a list of packages to be installed, and their URLs.
 In order to do this, this will be uploaded to a Debian element which is connected to the Internet.

 To do this, you can use a start script which reads the to-be-installed packets from a file called `toinstall` in the archive directory:
 {% highlight bash %}